ift-gftc/SeafoodTrackathon/README.md

 <a href="https://www.wipotec-ocs.com/us/" target="_blank" rel="noopener">WIPOTEC-OCS</a> GmbH is kindly supporting the hackathon with a financial contribution.</li>
 </ul>

-<p>On 21-22 October 2019, the GDST is hosting a Seafood Traceability Hackathon (Seafood Trackathon).
-Its mission is to promote seafood traceability and interoperability by sharing the standards and methods developed by the GDST with the seafood industry's technical community.
-Interoperability requires communication between and among seafood companies, retailers, brokers, processors and IT system providers that support them.</p>
-<p><strong>Networking Opportunity</strong></p>
-<p>This hackathon offers a unique experience to interact with and learn from the seafood industry, traceability and technical experts, and of course coders, developers, data scientists and conceptual thinkers.
-Through knowledge sharing, interdisciplinary teams will use real data sets taken from industry supply chains to develop solutions which address tools and applications to capture data on fishing vessels, conceptualize feasible data sharing options and develop creative ways to define data formats that support interoperability amongst seafood traceability systems.</p>
 <p>Teams will have the opportunity to work on challenges in the following categories:</p>
 <p><strong>#1 Key Data Element Verification:</strong> create data validation protocols and access permissions for key data elements captured on vessel</p>
 <p><strong>#2 Interoperability using EPCIS: </strong>develop tools to read and write traceability data in leveraging GDST adapted EPCIS format </p>